 Planning the Program

 Each student will be assigned a faculty graduate advisor upon entering the program and will be expected to work closely with the advisor.
 A student will need to work with his or her advisor in meeting basic professional goals.
 This MSPS degree qualifies an individual to work in applied areas of psychology under supervision.
-At the completion of the program, students will have met the academic requirements for certification as a Licensed Professional Counselor, a Licensed Behavioral Practitioner, Applied Sports Psychologist, or School Psychologist.
+At the completion of the program, students will have met the academic requirements for certification as a Licensed Professional Counselor, a Licensed Behavioral Practitioner, or Applied Sports Psychologist.

 No thesis is required in the Master of Science in Psychological Services program at East Central University.
 However, one may be submitted in partial fulfillment of the requirements for the degree, for credit of six (6) semester hours, provided approval is given by the Graduate Committee of the Psychology Department, the Dean of the College of Education and Psychology, and the Dean of the School of Graduate Studies (see the course PSYCH 5691-6).
 Guidelines for writing the thesis in the Master of Science in Psychological Services program may be obtained either from the Dean of the School of Graduate Studies or the Coordinator of the College of Education and Psychology Graduate Programs.